Brad Ito: CTO, RETINA

 - Is your data checked for validity?

-- Can a marketer answer their own questions from the data?
+- Can a marketer answer his or her own questions from the data?

 - Do you have an identity resolution solution / strategy?